peterhinch/micropython_ra8875/docs/GUI.md

 involves copying the directory tree to a directory on your PC, compiling a build and installing it.

-In my testing the device driver was not frozen successfully, probably because it uses the native and viper code emitters.
+In my testing the device driver was not frozen successfully because it uses the native and viper code emitters.
 I froze the files in the root directory and the `demos` and `support` subdirectories.
 On the target's filesystem I created the `micropython_ra8875` directory and its `driver` subdirectory and copied the contents into there.
 This was successful.

 # 10. References